top of page

 Inland Power Introduces Fire Safety Mode Levels

-With fire season approaching, we are launching our new 4-step level system for Fire Safety Mode settings and communication to our members.
+Inland Power has launched its new 4-step level system for Fire Safety Mode settings and communication to our members.
 As conditions evolve throughout the season, our Fire Safety Mode levels will be updated accordingly.
 Members can check the current level for their location by visiting our website at inlandpower.com.
 We also invite our members to follow us on FacebookInstagram, or X for social media updates

 Fire Safety Mode web.png